wp-plugins/wordpress-tooltips/readme.txt

 7. Tooltips Widget On Sidebar

 == Changelog ==
+= Version 3.4.9 =
+Followed wordpress l10n standard to support multi-Languages and more easier to translation to Dutch, French and so on.

 = Version 3.4.7 =
 In this version we can add tooltips widget to the sidebar. :)